-How problems play out: Your child might think he’s doing just great on the job.
-When a supervisor or boss disagrees, however, he may become angry or defensive.
+How problems play out: Teens and young adults might think they’re doing just great on the job.
+They may become angry or defensive if a supervisor or boss disagrees.
 Sharing too much or not filtering comments can also be a problem.

-For example, he may tell other employees what his therapist said at his last session.
-Or he might be too blunt.
-That could mean telling a coworker, “The way you’re stacking those shelves looks ugly.
+For example, they may tell other employees what their therapist said at their last session.
+Or they might be too blunt.
+That could mean telling a co-worker, “The way you’re stacking those shelves looks ugly.
 You should do it my way.”

-You can’t advocate for your child when he’s on the job the way you did when he was at school.
+You can’t advocate for your child at work the way you did at school.
 But there’s still a lot you can do to help.

-Take steps to help ease your child’s transition to work.
-Help him adjust the organizational skills he learned for school to his new job.
-And encourage him to make a list of supervisors and coworkers he can turn to for help.
+Take steps to help ease the transition to work.
+Help your child adjust the organizational skills used for school to a new job.
+And encourage your child to make a list of supervisors and co-workers to turn to for help.

-Talk to your child about the pros and cons of disclosing his issues to employers.
+Talk to your child about the pros and cons of disclosing executive function challenges to employers.

-Your child may not know how to approach or prioritize his tasks at work.
+Your child may not know how to approach or prioritize tasks at work.

-You can help your child develop strategies that make it easier for him to do his job.
+You can help your child develop strategies that make it easier to do the job.